Symptoms

 e.g. nicotine, caffeine, fats and/or sugars,

-ethyl alcohol and/or other hard drugs, or medications;
+ethyl alcohol or other drugs or medications;

 -